Ruth Rieffanaugh, President

 Scollay Square Gallery, Boston City Hall, Boston, MA

-UVA artists: Nancer Ballard, Nancy Hall Brooks, Linda Clave, Anita Helen Cohen, Jennifer Jean Costello, Lynda Goldberg, Sarah Iwany, Nhung Mackey, Aline Martini, Brenda Gael McSweeney, Diane Sheridan, Maria Termini, Andrea Zampitella, Ellen Zellner
+UVA artists: Nancer Ballard, Nancy Hall Brooks, *Tsun Ming Chmielinski, Linda Clave, Anita Helen Cohen, Jennifer Jean Costello, Lynda Goldberg, Sarah Iwany, Nhung Mackey, Aline Martini, *Brenda Gael McSweeney, *Ruth Rieffanaugh, *Diane Sheridan, Maria Termini, Andrea Zampitella, Ellen Zellner *UVA Board of Directors and Council of Advisors

-Support from the Mayor's Office for Women's Advancement, the Hubert H. Humphrey Fellowship Program At Boston University, the Boston Women's Heritage Trail, the Women's, Gender, & Sexuality Studies Program (WGS) at Boston University, and Gender & International Development Initiatives of the Brandeis Women's Studies Research Center (GaIDI/WSRC).
+Support from the Mayor's Office for Women's Advancement, the Boston Women's Heritage Trail, the Women's, Gender, & Sexuality Studies Program (WGS) at Boston University, Gender & International Development Initiatives of the Brandeis Women's Studies Research Center (GaIDI/WSRC) and features a presentation and panel discussion with Hubert H. Humphrey Fellows from Boston University and MIT.

-Opening Reception with live music and short artist talks - Thursday, March 16th 5-7 pm in the Scollay Square Gallery (5th Floor - Boston City Hall) preceded by
+Opening Reception with a live string music by the Sherri Zhang Trio and 6 short artist talks by Nancer Ballard, Linda Clave, Jennifer Costello, Maria Termini, Andrea Zampitella, and Tsun Ming Chmielinski - Thursday, March 16th 5-7 pm in the Scollay Square Gallery (5th Floor - Boston City Hall) preceded by

 Participate in a special walking tour at the Mount Auburn Cemetery in Cambridge of Women in Business and Labor on March 25, 2017.
 More here.